Skip to main content

 • spree/ — Ruby gems (core, api, admin, emails) distributed as separate packages via RubyGems

-• packages/ — TypeScript packages (SDK, Next.js helpers)
+• packages/ — TypeScript packages (SDKs, CLI, project scaffolding, docs)

-• server/ — A Rails application that mounts the Spree gems and serves the API and admin interface
+• server/ — A Rails application cloned from spree-starter that mounts the Spree gems (not checked in — run pnpm server:setup to create it)

 Backend Development (Ruby)